Discover the Stunning Chee Dale Stepping Stones Walk in the Peak District

 The Monsal Trail

-The route to the stepping stones starts on the Monsal Trail, which you can access directly from the car park.
+The route to the Chee Dale Stepping Stones begins on the iconic Monsal Trail, which is conveniently accessible directly from the car park.

-Nowadays you can climb up inside the kiln to see what it would have looked like.
-It only takes 5 minutes, so it’s worth stopping, especially if you have kids.
-The kilns are home to various wildlife, including swifts and bats.
-Take a torch, as it’s quite dark inside!
+You can climb inside the kiln to see what it might have been like during its working days.
+It only takes 5 minutes, but is worth it, especially if you’re walking with children.
+The site also supports diverse wildlife, including swifts and bats.
+Be sure to bring a torch, as it can be quite dark inside!

 Blackwell Mill Cycle Hire

-Continue along the Monsal Trail until you reach the Blackwell Mill Cycle Hire.
-They have a refreshment kiosk here and picnic benches, so we stopped for a quick drink.
+Continue along the Monsal Trail until you reach Blackwell Mill Cycle Hire.
+Here, you’ll find a refreshment kiosk and picnic benches, making it the perfect stop for a quick drink or snack.

 The Chee Dale Stepping Stones

-Follow the path, taking the steps down under the viaduct and continuing along by the river.
+Follow the path, descending the steps beneath the viaduct and continue along the River Wye.

-You may have to wait if walkers are coming from the other direction.
+During busy times, you may need to wait for walkers approaching from the other direction.

 Continue on the same track and you’ll come to the second set of Chee Dale stepping stones.